-To request a substitution/waiver based on disability, a case must be open with Accessibility Services (see requesting services) and have an accommodations plan.
-The student needs to complete the Petition for Academic Program Exceptions/Waivers form (located in Enrollment Services) and schedule an appointment with Accessibility Services.
-If the request is supported by documentation, Accessibility Services will provide details of the disability impact as available and forward (per student's written permission) this information to the Review Committee along with any other supporting documentation provided by the student such as:
+To request a substitution/waiver based on disability, a case must be open with Disability Support Services (DSS) (see requesting services) and have an accommodations plan.
+The student needs to complete the Petition for Academic Program Exceptions/Waivers form (located in Enrollment Services) and schedule an appointment with DSS.
+If the request is supported by documentation, DSS will provide details of the disability impact as available and forward (per student's written permission) this information to the Review Committee along with any other supporting documentation provided by the student such as:

 The decision process is as follows:

-The committee makes the final decision and should send a letter of finding to the student (copies to Accessibility Services and Enrollment Services).
+The committee makes the final decision and should send a letter of finding to the student (copies to DSS and Enrollment Services).
 It should include:

-All documentation used by the committee needs to be returned to Accessibility Services.
+All documentation used by the committee needs to be returned to DSS.

 The student must be cognizant of the possibility that a transfer institution may not accept a course substitution/waiver.

 636-922-8627 or 636-922-8581

 Send required documentation to:

 Disability Support Services